Theory of Critical Phenomena with Long-Range Temporal Interaction: Introduction

 The remainder of this paper is organized as follows.
 First in Sec.~\ref{theory}, we provide more evidences that lead to the correct theory for critical phenomena with memory.
-In particular, after specifying the models and their dynamics (Sec.~\ref{models}), we analyze the short-range and long-range spatial interaction systems (Sec.~\ref{srslr}) for comparison, the na\"{\i}ve long-range temporal interaction model with direct inclusion of the long-range term (Sec.~\ref{ntlr}), and finally the corrected theory (Sec.~\ref{mtlr}).
+In particular, after specifying the models and their dynamics (Sec.~\ref{models}), we analyze the short-range and long-range spatial interaction systems (Sec.~\ref{srslr}) to set the stage, the na\"{\i}ve long-range temporal interaction model with direct inclusion of the long-range term (Sec.~\ref{ntlr}), and finally the corrected theory (Sec.~\ref{mtlr}).
 Then in Sec.~\ref{rgt}, we present the RG analysis for the theory in $d<d_c$.
-We first study the theory to the lowest nontrivial order in $\epsilon$, presenting successively the RG equations (Sec.~\ref{rgteq}), the short-range fixed point (Sec.~\ref{srfp}), the long-range fixed point (Sec.~\ref{lrfp}), and the crossover between them (Sec.~\ref{cross}).
-To clarify the origin of the various contributions of the results, in Sec.~\ref{ho}, we also formally consider higher orders in $\epsilon$ with only abstract coefficients.
+We first study the theory to the lowest nontrivial order in $\epsilon$, successively presenting the RG equations (Sec.~\ref{rgteq}), the short-range fixed point (Sec.~\ref{srfp}), the long-range fixed point (Sec.~\ref{lrfp}), and the crossover between them (Sec.~\ref{cross}).
+To clarify the origin of the various contributions of the results, in Sec.~\ref{ho}, we also formally consider higher orders in $\epsilon$ with only abstract coefficients instead of explicit values.
 Finally, we save the scaling laws in Sec.~\ref{save} by solving the extra contribution to $\mathfrak{d}_t$.
 In Sec.~\ref{lrdldc}, we study the theory in $d>d_c$.
 This includes a special demonstration of the important role played by the Hamiltonian (Sec.~\ref{hamil}), a brief review of the effective-dimension theory for the short-range and long-range spatial interaction systems and an extension of the theory to dynamics (Sec.~\ref{effshs}), the effective-dimension theory for the long-range temporal interaction systems with three different scenarios that correctly describe different regions for $d\ge d_c$ (Sec.~\ref{effdim}), and a brief discussion of the effect of the effective dimension on FTS and FSS (Sec.~\ref{efffss}).
 A detailed summary is given in Sec.~\ref{concl}.
+Finally, we compile two appendices.
+In Appendix~\ref{app1}, we outline the derivation of the equivalence between the effective Hamiltonian and the microscopic Ising model with memory which can readily be simulated, while in Appendix~\ref{app2}, we show by a dimension analysis that if the memory term is generated by a colored noise, all the special features of the present theory disappear.